nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_qos.rst

 ###############################

 Use the |BLE| Quality of Service (QoS) module to achieve better connection quality and higher report rate by avoiding congested RF channels.
-The module can be used only by nRF Desktop central with the nrfxlib's Link Layer (:option:`CONFIG_BT_LL_SOFTDEVICE`).
+The module can be used by both nRF Desktop peripheral and nRF Desktop central with the SoftDevice Link Layer (:option:`CONFIG_BT_LL_SOFTDEVICE`).
+However, only the Bluetooth central can update the |BLE| channel map that is in use.

 Module events
 *************